 • Common for all users, irrespective of hardware or operating system

 • No need for approval from different app stores

 • Requires less cost of app development

 • Have very limited access to the mobile hardware features

 • As the web apps are not listed on the standard play stores, it might be typical for users to find them.

 In conclusion, the choice of application type completely depends on your expectations, budget. and time-limit.
-Native mobile applications may provide you the best user experience but need more efforts and time.
+Native mobile applications may provide you the best user experience but need more effort and time.
 On the other side, Hybrid apps are quite inexpensive but need to be carefully developed for all platforms.
 Actually, there is no one size fits all solution, decide your own business needs and make the right choice.